sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 We've seen how a managed cluster configurations can be backed up and restored in a new Hub without affecting other PODs except for the RHACM pods in the managed cluster (restarting due to `boostrap-hub-kubeconfig` replacing).

+The author would like to thanks Zachary Kayyali, David Schmidt, Christine Rizzo for reviewing and contributing to this blog.
+A special thanks go to Chris Doan for reviews and insights and for being the best teammate one would like to have.